Why Self-Care Matters: Top 3 Tips for Enhancing Your Wellness

 1. Prioritize good sleep hygiene

-There’s no substitute or magic pill that could replace a good, solid night’s sleep.
+No substitute or magic pill could replace a good, solid night’s sleep.
 If you get good sleep every night, you’ll have a better mood the next day and have more energy.
 You’ll resist stress better, will strengthen your immune system.
 Cortisol, the stress hormone, plays a big role in inflammatory diseases.
 Sleep is the perfect remedy for our stressful lifestyles.
 Ayurveda understands that digestion and detoxification work better when we rest well, too.
 When sleep is compromised, try a Yoga nap!
 Yoga Nidra is a meditation practice that can help you recharge your batteries.
 As if you needed an excuse for that mid-afternoon power nap!

 2. Move your body every day